BYLAWS OF PEWAUKEE YACHT CLUB

-8. Provide the Treasurer with information required by him/her in:
+8. Provide the Treasurer with information requested

 a.
-Preparing monthly financial reports and
+Preparing monthly financial reports

 b.
 Preparing annual income, expense, inventory and capital improvement budgets.

 Section 8.
 Membership Committee: This committee shall be responsible for all matters relating to membership in the Club.
 The Committee shall consist of: The Director designated Membership Committee Chairman and four (4) other active members and two (2) alternates, appointed by the Board of Directors.
-Only one other member than the chairman may be a Director.
+Only one other member other than the chairman may be a Director.
 All recommendations for membership or probationary status must reflect five (5) votes (a full committee).
 Specific responsibilities of this committee shall include: